aspose-cells/Aspose.Cells-API-References/english/nodejs-cpp/timelinecollection/_index.md

 ﻿---
 title: TimelineCollection
 second_title: Aspose.Cells for Node.js via C++ API Reference
 description: Specifies the collection of all the Timeline objects on the specified worksheet.
-Due to MS Excel, Excel 2003 does not support Timeline.
+Due to MS Excel Excel 2003 does not support Timeline.
 type: docs
 url: /nodejs-cpp/timelinecollection/
 ---